rc-tsai/gis-portfolio/projects/ArcGIS Pro ModelBuilder.md

 </div>
 <br>

-- First, construct buffer from points <br>
+- First, construct 300m service area (Network Analyst) from points
-- Second, create Thiessen polygon from points <br>
+- Second, create Thiessen polygons from points
-- Third, extract Thiessen polygon line by using Polygon to Line tool <br>
+- Third, extract the Thiessen polygon lines using the Polygon to Line tool
-- Fourth, use Intersect tool for the results from the first and third steps <br>
+- Fourth, use the Intersect tool on the results from the first and third steps
-- Fifth, extract buffer boundary by usingi Polygon to Line again on the buffer, then dissolve! <br>
+- Fifth, extract the buffer boundary by using Polygon to Line again on the buffer, then dissolve
-- Sixth, use Feature to Polygon on the results from Fourth and Fifth steps. <br>
+- Sixth, use Feature to Polygon on the results from the fourth and fifth steps

 <br><br>